vizkeletibala/vion-arena/docs/platform/jenkins.md

 - mounts `/var/run/docker.sock`

 The Docker socket mount lets Jenkins build images and run Docker commands on the host daemon.

+The image itself is built from `jenkins/jenkins:lts-jdk17` and preinstalls:

+- Docker CLI
+- Docker Compose v2 plugin

+The custom image is pushed into the local registry through its directly published Docker endpoint on `localhost:5000`.

+Because Jenkins talks to the host Docker daemon through `/var/run/docker.sock`, helper containers launched from Jenkins jobs should not assume that container-internal paths can be safely bind-mounted with `-v "$PWD":...`.
+If a pipeline needs to share the Jenkins workspace with a helper container, a shared-volume pattern such as `--volumes-from "$HOSTNAME"` is more reliable.

 ## Why It Exists In This Stack